turingschool/md_launch_curriculum/Mod1/Labs/Week2/Methods.md

 ```

 **Exercise 5**
-Psuedocode a method called `NormalizeZipCodes()` that takes an array of integers as an argument, and returns an array of stringified versions of those integers as zip codes.
+Pseudocode a method called `NormalizeZipCodes()` that takes an array of integers as an argument, and returns an array of stringified versions of those integers as zip codes.
 *A note on zip codes:  All zip codes are 5 characters long; if an integer zip code is fewer than 5 digits, we should add as many `0`s to the front of that number as we need to reach 5 characters.
 So, a given integer zip of `525` would be normalized into `"00525"`.
 If implemented (you don't need to do that today!), the method should be able to be called like this:
 ```c#
 var zipCodes = new[] {80228, 5031, 2112, 52556, 515 };